-Romsdalseggen in Romsdal has in short time become one of the most popular hikes in Norway.
+Romsdalseggen has in short time become one of the most popular hikes in Norway.
 The hike starts in the Vengedalen Valley in Isfjorden and ends at Åndalsnes by the Romsdalsfjord.

-Romsdalseggen – Different routes with different difficulties
+Romsdalseggen – Different routes and difficulties

-The hike over the Romsdalseggen Ridge can be done both ways and with different starting points.
-The most popular choice is to take the Romsdalseggen-bus to the start of the hike.
-The trail is well marked, and you hike uphill the first two kilometers to Jamnåbotn where the trail divides in two different directions.
-On the way up to Jamnåbotn you need to cross the river, this is the last chance to fill your bottles with water if you hike the normal route.
+We recommend you to take the Romsdalseggen-bus to the start of the hike.
+The trail is well marked.
+You hike uphill the first two kilometers to Hesteheia where the trail divides in two different directions.
+On the way up to Hesteheia you need to cross the river, this is the last chance to fill your bottles with water if you hike the normal route.

 The Normal Route